Kudzu Management: A Critical Concern for Commercial Properties in Georgia

 Understanding Kudzu in Georgia

-Kudzu in Georgia thrives because the climate allows it to remain resilient year after year.
-Once established, the kudzu vine can grow up to a foot per day during peak season, spreading throughout other vegetation and making eradication extremely difficult.
+Kudzu thrives in Georgia because the climate allows it to remain resilient year after year.
+Once established, the kudzu vine can grow up to a foot per day during peak season.
+This rapid growth spreads throughout other vegetation, making eradication extremely difficult.

 According to the U.S. Department of Agriculture, kudzu is considered one of the most aggressive invasive plants in the Southeast, particularly along highways, rail lines, and industrial corridors.